bfbachmann/blang/docs/README.md

 # The Blang Programming Language

-Blang is a statically-typed, ahead-of-time (AOT) compiled programming language that is heavily inspired by Rust.
-It is still under active development.
+Blang is a statically-typed, ahead-of-time (AOT) compiled toy programming language that is heavily inspired by Rust.
+It is still under active development and is not intended to be a legitimate production-ready language.

 ## Goals